linode/docs/docs/websites/search-with-solr.md

  author:
  name: Linode Community
  email: docs@linode.com
 description: ‘The Apache Solr search platform provides web administrators with a customizable and scalable open source solution for managing online content.
+Solr indexes all uploaded data, resulting in extremely fast search results, whether used enterprise-wide or with a single website.
+In addition to a built in web control interface, programmers can can also link access via client API's provided for several different languages.
 keywords: 'vim, editor'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: